 Please note the requirement of state and national regulators in relation to student information:

-- NSW FSS unit – SITXFSA001 - Use hygienic practices for food safety (Release 1)
+✩ NSW FSS unit – SITXFSA005 - Use hygienic practices for food safety (Release 1)

-- NSW FSS unit – SITXFSA002 - Participate in sfae handling practices (Release 1); &
+✩ NSW FSS unit - SITXFSA006 - Participate in safe food handling practices (Release 1)

-- NSW FSS unit - SIRRFSA001 - Handle food safely in a retail environment
+✩ NSW FSS unit - SIRRFSA001 - Handle food safely in a retail environment (Release 1)

-- RSA Victoria - Student record information such as name/date of birth/gender & residential suburb will be entered into the VGCCC course database for the purpose of the VGCCCs administration of the Course and the Liquor Control Reform Act 1998.
-This information will be used to issue the approved VGCCC Certificate of completion.
+RSA Victoria - Student record information such as name/date of birth/gender & residential suburb will be entered into the LCV course database for the purpose of the LCVs administration of the Course and the Liquor Control Reform Act 1998.
+This information will be used to issue the approved LCV Certificate of completion.

 Security and storage of information